mohamadali-halwani/js-learning/js-tutorials/05-variables.md

 ```

-### Booleans are useful in conditional if statements, and we'll explain them later.
+### Booleans are useful in conditional if statements that we'll be explaining later.